Ju-On: The Grudge 2: Plot

 Like the rest of the Ju-On series, the film takes place over a period of time and is told in a non-linear order as six overlapping vignettes.
 The overarching plot involves the haunted house of the deceased Saeki family, whose brutal murders caused by Kayako Saeki's crush on another man led to the creation of a vengeful curse.
 Anyone who enters the house will eventually be consumed by the ghosts of the Saeki family.
 The vignettes are presented in the following order: Kyoko (京子), Tomoka (朋香), Megumi (恵), Keisuke (圭介), Chiharu (千春), and Kayako (伽椰子).
 The plot below is told chronologically.

 Pregnant film actress Kyoko Harase joins the film crew to record an episode of the paranormal show at the Saeki house in Nerima, Tokyo.
 The crew includes director Keisuke Okuni, ambitious host Tomoka Miura, and hair stylist Megumi Obayashi.
 The filming goes well aside from some technical glitches caused by Kayako.
 At their office, Keisuke falls asleep and fails to notice supernatural phenomena in the footage.
-In the dressing room, Megumi is suddenly pinned to the floor, and a flashback reveals she is mirroring a dying Kayako.
-Kayako then kills Megumi.

-After filming, Kyoko and her fiancé Masashi Ishikura drive home, but their car crashes when the ghost of Toshio Saeki appears.
+Kyoko and her fiancé Masashi Ishikura drive home, but their car crashes when the ghost of Toshio Saeki appears.
 Masashi falls into a coma and Kyoko has a miscarriage.
 Kyoko encounters Toshio in the hospital, who touches her stomach before disappearing, and she tells her mother that he must have been the spirit of her lost child.

+Two days later, Megumi suddenly finds herself assuming Kayako's role on the day she was murdered and is murdered by Kayako's bloody spirit.
 Meanwhile, Tomoka hears disturbing noises in her apartment before and after filming, namely something banging against the wall every night at 12:27 am.
 Her boyfriend, Noritaka Yamashita, goes to Tomoka's apartment on the night after filming.
 When Tomoka arrives home, she finds he has been hanged by a curtain of black hair and is being pushed against the wall by Toshio, creating a banging noise.
 Kayako hangs Tomoka too, who dies exactly at 12:27 am.
+The rest of the filming crew are also revealed to be killed by Kayako off-screen the following day.